 The HBF seeks to ensure that those interests are understood and taken into account in the relevant decision-making processes, for the good of both bettors and the sport of horseracing in Britain.

-The HBF consists of nine members – all voluntary and unpaid – who convene roughly once every three months to discuss issues that they feel are relevant to British horseracing punters.
+The HBF consists of between seven and nine members – all voluntary and unpaid – who convene roughly once every three months to discuss issues that they feel are relevant to British horseracing punters.
 The HBF has no mandatory powers, but, where appropriate, it will seek to influence policy in accordance with its stated objectives.

 The intention is that the Chair will have a tenure of two years and that Forum members will be in place for in the region of three years.
 Openings will come up for interested and committed members of the public in years to come.

 Forum members also communicate extensively between meetings, and provide feedback to bodies within racing and betting – notably the BHA – as far as is possible given their other personal commitments.

 At the outset, the public was asked to indicate an interest in being on the Forum under the terms set out.
 Over 100 such applications were received, from which Forum members were chosen by the Chair and the BHA together.